bu-cisl/3D-Fourier-ptychography-on-LED-array-microscope/README.md

 ### Getting Started

-This code is based on the paper "High throughput intensity diffraction tomography with a computational microscope" PDF.
-It implements closed-form inversion based on Tikhonov regularization to recover 3D phase and absorption from 2D intensity measurements.
+This code is based on the paper "3D intensity and phase imaging from light field measurements in an LED array microscope" PDF.

 ### Running the code

-MATLAB is required to run this code Run IDT_example.m
+MATLAB is required to run this code Run MultiSlice_SuperRes.m